 The objectives of the CEPIA are :

-Since Avril 2006, we have been successful at establishing the routine infection of Anopheles with P. falciparum.
+Since Avril 2006, we have successfully established routine infection of Anopheles with P. falciparum.
 This achievement permits to address several scientific issues pertaining to the transmission of the human malaria parasite including mosquito refractoriness and vaccine developments.
+Several collaborations, within and outside the Institute, have been initiated..
 In particular, we contribute to the functional genomic analysis of the An. gambiae APL1 locus, in collaboration with Prof K. Vernick (GGIV).

-Keywords: Plasmodium, Anopheles sporozoites, oocystes, RNAi, malaria, interaction
+Keywords: Plasmodium, Anopheles, sporozoite, oocyst, RNAi, malaria, interaction

 Frischknecht, F., Martin, B., Thiery, I., Bourgouin, C. And Robert Menard (2006) “Using green fluorescent malaria parasites to screen for permissive vector mosquitoes”.
 Malaria J.5: 23, PMID: 16569221

 Boisson, B., J. C. Jacques, V. Choumet, E. Martin, J. Xu, K. Vernick, and C. Bourgouin.
 2006.
 Gene silencing in mosquito salivary glands by RNAi.
 FEBS Lett 580:1988-92.
 PMID: 16530187